Skip to main content

 The secret to a great milkshake has always been fat.
 In traditional recipes, whole milk’s 3.25 percent fat content creates that signature thick, velvety mouthfeel.
 The same principle applies when going dairy-free: plant milks with higher fat content produce creamier results.
 Full-fat coconut milk, with roughly 24 percent fat, blends into a luxuriously thick shake.
 The trade-off is a noticeable coconut flavour that pairs well with chocolate or tropical fruits but can overpower more delicate profiles (Food Republic, 2024).

-Oat milk has become a favourite for its naturally creamy texture and mild sweetness that closely mimics dairy without introducing a competing flavour.
-Soy milk offers similar versatility with the added benefit of higher protein—roughly seven to eight grams per cup—which helps create body in the finished drink (EarthChimp, 2024).
-Almond milk is considerably thinner, so shakes made with it come out lighter; it works best paired with a particularly rich ice cream.
+Oat milk has become a favourite for its creamy texture and mild sweetness that mimics dairy without introducing a competing flavour.
+Soy milk offers similar versatility with higher protein (roughly seven to eight grams per cup), which helps build body in the finished drink (EarthChimp, 2024).
+Almond milk is considerably thinner, so shakes made with it come out lighter; it works best paired with a rich ice cream.

 Picking the Right Dairy-Free Ice Cream

-Since a milkshake is essentially just two core ingredients—milk and ice cream—the quality of your frozen base matters enormously.
-Not all dairy-free ice creams perform equally when blended.
-Nut-based varieties, particularly those made from cashew or coconut cream, tend to deliver the thickest, creamiest shakes.
-Soy- and oat-based options can work well, though some brands produce a thinner, icier texture that may leave your shake feeling watery (Allianna’s Kitchen, 2024).
+A milkshake has only two core ingredients (milk and ice cream), so the quality of your frozen base matters enormously.
+Not all dairy-free ice creams blend the same way.
+Nut-based varieties, especially those made from cashew or coconut cream, tend to deliver the thickest, creamiest shakes.
+Soy and oat options can work well, though some brands produce a thinner, icier texture that leaves your shake feeling watery (Allianna’s Kitchen, 2024).
 A good rule of thumb: if you enjoy eating the ice cream by the spoonful, it will taste good blended.

 A practical tip: let the ice cream soften at room temperature for five to ten minutes before scooping.
 Rock-hard ice cream forces you to add more liquid to get the blender moving, which dilutes the shake.
 Slightly softened ice cream blends smoothly with less milk, keeping the texture thick (Eclipse Foods, 2023).